SAP/ai-sdk-js/packages/langchain/README.md

     ...others
 ```

-If you pass API Keys they are ignored, since you're not inteded to call the vendor's endpoints directly.
+If you pass API keys they are ignored, since you're not inteded to call the vendor's endpoints directly.
 Instead, the credentials in the binding are used to call SAP's LLM Proxy.

 ### OpenAI